mattmkim/PPI-filtering/README.md

 ```
 # list to contain the number of nearest neighbors for each atom
 nn_list = []

 # positions is a list of 3-tuples representing each atoms coordinates
 for i in range(0, len(positions)):
 	for j in range(0, len(final_clusters)):

 		# atoms in final_clusters are represented as integers, in the same order as they appear in positions
 		if i in final_clusters[j]:
 			nn_list.append(len(final_clusters[j]))
 			break

+# dataframe contains data for each atom at each potential value; since number of nearest neighbors doesn't depend on potential value, simply can extend the list by 51 times.
 nn_list = nn_list * 51

 return nn_list
 ```
+Determining